History of Denver: Denver during the silver boom

 Built by Horace Tabor with the money he had made mining silver, the Tabor Grand Opera House in Denver was said to be the most opulent building and the best-equipped theater between Chicago and San Francisco at its opening.
-It occupied the entire block and was claimed to have single-handedly changed Denver's image of itself from a frontier boomtown to a world class city.
-The following years saw many other grand buildings erected, including Union Station in 1881, the 10-story Brown Palace Hotel in 1892, and the Colorado State Capitol Building in 1894 as well as splendid homes for millionaires like the Croke, Patterson, Campbell Mansion at 11th and Pennsylvania and the now-demolished Moffat Mansion at 8th and Grant.
-The city was beginning to take on a "big city" image.
+It occupied the entire block and was claimed to have changed Denver's image from a frontier boomtown to a world-class city.
+The following years saw many other grand buildings erected, including Union Station in 1881, the 10-story Brown Palace Hotel in 1892, and the Colorado State Capitol Building in 1894 as well as homes for millionaires like the Croke, Patterson, Campbell Mansion at 11th and Pennsylvania and the now-demolished Moffat Mansion at 8th and Grant.

 The 1880s and 1890s saw corruption as well as progress.
 Underworld bosses such as Soapy Smith and Lou Blonger worked side by side with city officials and police to profit from gambling and other criminal enterprises.
 There were a range of bawdy houses, from the sumptuous quarters of renowned madams such as Mattie Silks and Jenny Rogers to the squalid "cribs" located a few blocks farther north along Market Street.
 Edward Chase ran card games and regularly entertained many of Denver's most influential leaders.
 Gambling flourished and bunco artists exploited every chance to separate miners from their hard-earned gold.
 Business was good; visitors spent lavishly, then left town.
 As long as madams conducted their business discreetly, and "crib girls" did not advertise their availability too crudely, authorities took their bribes and looked the other way.
 Occasional cleanups and crack downs satisfied the demands for reform.

 Before Colorado became a territory in 1861 there were no functioning court system and justice was carried out by the public.
 Once a territory, a justice system was set up for the county but it wasn't until 1874 that Denver created a position for chief of police.
 These early lawmen had to deal with the Vigilance Committee, often called the Law and Order League, which took matters of law into its own hands.
 Elizabeth Wallace writes of these vigilantes, "A judge presided and the offender was tried by a group of his peers.
 Once given, the decision was final.
 Between 1859 and 1860 fourteen men were accused of murder and were brought before a jury of twelve men and at least one judge presiding.
 Six of the fourteen men were sentenced to death."